Marneuli Youth Center Water Project – Georgia

 The city government requires that anyone hooked up to a water main install a meter in order to measure how much water they are using.
 The city installs the meter and this will also be placed in the existing cavity, directly connected to the main and next to the pump.

-Pipe will be run from the main to the pump, from the pump to the cistern, and finally from the cistern to the building.
+A pipe will be run from the main to the pump, from the pump to the cistern, and finally from the cistern to the building.
 About 15 yards of piping will be required to connect the system together.
 Plastic piping will be used to avoid higher pipe costs and welding costs.
 Marneuli winters rarely stay below zero for an extended period of time and this system should cause the least problems.

 A gas water heater will be purchased and installed.
 This is the best choice, since gas is much cheaper than electricity in Marneuli.
 The water is heated as it runs through the apparatus instead of heating up a small water reservoir.
-This method is used by most of Marneuli and besides being cost effective it heats water very well.
+This method is used by most of Marneuli and besides being cost-effective it heats water very well.
 There is an existing gas line in the bathroom where the heater will be placed, making installation easy.

 The MYC’s administrators and participants will do the work with full cooperation from the PCV.
 Several participants at the center have knowledge of running pipes, installing pumps, and installing toilets and they are willing to help.
 All of the fixtures and materials can be procured locally.